 Hence, most chiropractors start off with a crushing debt load.
 Unfortunately, I have far more serious evidence that chiropractors are treated horribly under student loan rules.

 Chiropractors Have Almost No Eligibility for the Best Forgiveness Option, PSLF

-Because of the lack of not for profit jobs, almost no chiropractors qualify for the Public Service Loan Forgiveness program, which is by far the most generous benefit available to students today.
+Because of the lack of nonprofit jobs, almost no chiropractors qualify for the Public Service Loan Forgiveness (PSLF) program, which is by far the most generous benefit available to students today.